Dask (software): Geophysical sciences

 Dask is used in Climate Science, Energy, Hydrology, Meteorology, and Satellite Imaging by companies such as NASA, LANL, PANGEO: Earth Science and the UK Meteorology Office.

-With Dask, oceanographers can produce massive simulated datasets of the earth’s oceans and researchers can look at large seismology datasets from sensors around the world, collect a large number of observations from satellites and weather stations, and run big simulations.
+Oceanographers produce massive simulated datasets of the Earth’s oceans and researchers can look at large seismology datasets from sensors around the world, collect a large number of observations from satellites and weather stations, and run big simulations.

 Software libraries

 Dask is integrated into many libraries, such as Pangeo and xarray; time series software like Prophet and tsfresh; ETL/ML software like scikit-learn, RAPIDS, and XGBoost; workflow management tools like Apache Airflow and Prefect.